A Hard Rain's a-Gonna Fall: Lyrics

 The 'answer' verses are then followed by the refrain ending with "...A hard rain's a-gonna fall."
 Each of the 'answers' in the separate respective stanzas contains 5 verses, 7 verses, 7 verses, 6 verses, and 12 verses.
-The final stanza summarizes its 'answer' in what appears as a resignation to the view of social realism where a human's experience contains its various setbacks and limitations with the verses: "And I’ll tell it and think it and speak it and breathe it/ And reflect it from the mountain so all souls can see it".
+The final stanza summarizes its 'answer' in what appears as a resignation to the view of social realism where a human's experience contains its various setbacks and limitations with the verses: "And I'll tell it and think it and speak it and breathe it/ And reflect it from the mountain so all souls can see it".

-Analysis and reception
+Reception and analysis

+"A Hard Rain's a-Gonna Fall" has been described as an "anti-war anthem", a "surrealistic downpour", a "classic protest song, one filled with forebodings on war, social injustice, and other dreads", a "revelation song ... a beat-poet psalm with an end-of-times warning", and "the greatest protest song by the greatest protest songwriter of his time".

+Thom Donovan wrote in 2023: "With the release of Freewheelin in 1963, Dylan became the torch-bearer of his generation.
+It's the sound of Dylan riding an early crest of a wave to the height of his powers."
+Stephen Scobie noted that, as in many other songs written by Dylan, the narrator plays the role of a prophet.
+Rolling Stone wrote: A Hard Rain' is the first public instance of Dylan grappling with the End of Days, a topic that would come to dominate his work.
+But the tumbling verses of 'A Hard Rain' culminate not in catastrophe but in Dylan describing his task as an artist: to sing out against darkness wherever he sees it – to 'tell it and think it and speak it and breathe it' until his lungs burst."